GuildCrafts/web-development-js/_goals/232-Trossello_Snapshot-Members_and_Teams_Epic.md

 - [ ] Boards have members
 - [ ] Cards have members
 - [ ] Board owners can add members to their board using the board menu
+- [ ] Board owners can search for & add members by their name (not just email)
+- [ ] Board members receive messages in their activity feed for:
+  - [ ] New cards created
+  - [ ] New members added
 - [ ] Board members can add members to a card on the board using the card modal
 - [ ] Board owners can remove members from their board
 - [ ] Board members can remove members from a card on the board
 - [ ] Card members are identified by their avatar in the modal view
 - [ ] Card members are identified by their avatar in the board view
+- [ ] Card members receive messages in their activity feed for:
+  - [ ] New comments on the card
+  - [ ] Changes to the due date
+  - [ ] Upcoming due dates
+  - [ ] Moving the card between lists
 - [ ] Tests exist for each of the above specs
 - [ ] UI looks the same as in the mockups
 - [ ] The artifact produced is a fork of the [Trossello][trossello] repository